 Each year as students move from Kindergarten to 6th Grade their knowledge of their community grows.
 By the time today’s Kindergarteners enter the Middle School, they will have had seven years of diverse service experiences—cooperating, helping, caring, and demonstrating civic responsibility while also learning.
 They also will be familiar with many community organizations and diverse groups of people.
 One of the goals of the service learning program is to make students aware of their responsibilities to their community.
 Service teaches students values for citizenship including dignity and tolerance along with an appreciation of human diversity and a desire for social justice.

 Brentwood School is committed to being an active participant in the Los Angeles community.
 We strive to teach students that community participation and service are part of their responsibilities as good citizens.
-To this end, we hold a number of school drives throughout the year to help people in need living in our community and beyond.
-This year there will be a Backpack Drive in September, a Thanksgiving Food Drive in November, a Toy Drive in December, and a Tuna Drive in February.

 Each grade participates in a service project linked to its classroom curriculum.
 In this way, students are able to apply lessons learned in school to real life experiences in the community (and vice versa).
-Recognizing the potency of learning through service, will provide students opportunities to reach out to those in need, as well as to address environmental issues.
+Recognizing the potency of learning through service, we provide students with opportunities to reach out to those in need, as well as to address environmental issues.
 In the process, our children learn about important community issues and that they can make a difference at any age.

 In addition, we hold a number of school drives throughout the year to help people in need living in our community and beyond.
 Over the years we have held a Backpack Drive, a Thanksgiving Food Drive in November, a Toy Drive, and a Tuna Drive to name a few.